shreyas121sinha/HotPixel_Prediction/README.md

-# **Predicting the coordinates of the pixel which has a value of 255 in a 50x50 grayscale image where all other pixels have a value 0.**
+# **Prediction of the coordinates of the pixel which has a value of 255 in a 50x50 grayscale image where all other pixels have a value 0.**

 **Supervised Regression using CNN.**